aws-samples/personalization-apis/docs/configuration.md

 By changing the version in your configuration each time you make a change, you can verify that it has been deployed by checking this response header.

+If you are using the Swagger UI to test and inspect your APIs, you will also see the version displayed at the stop of the Swagger page.

 ### Configuration caching

 The Personalization APIs Lambda function uses the [AWS AppConfig Lambda extension](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-integration-lambda-extensions.html) to access the configuration.
 You can control how often the extension polls AppConfig for configuration changes via the `AWS_APPCONFIG_EXTENSION_POLL_INTERVAL_SECONDS` environment variable.
 The default is every 45 seconds.
-The change the polling interval, add/change the `AWS_APPCONFIG_EXTENSION_POLL_INTERVAL_SECONDS` environment variable **on the Personalization APIs lambda function**.
+To change the polling interval, add/change the `AWS_APPCONFIG_EXTENSION_POLL_INTERVAL_SECONDS` environment variable **on the Personalization APIs lambda function**.
 You can find the ARN for this function in the CloudFormation output parameters when you deployed the solution or by searching for the function in the AWS console for Lambda.